KunalxKushwaha/Rock--Paper-Scissors/README.md

 <h3>The rules are straightforward:</h3>

-Rock crushes Scissors
+Rock crushes Scissors👊

-Scissors cuts Paper
+Scissors cuts Paper✌️

-Paper covers Rock
+Paper covers Rock🖐️

 Each shape beats one of the other two, loses to one, and ties with itself.
 The outcome of a round is based on the combination of choices.